An alternative Chameleon installation method is using a snippet manager, such as Google Tag Manager (GTM).

 2. Identify users and send user properties

-Under Variables, create a new User-Defined Variable.
+Access the Variables menu in GTM and create a new User-Defined Variable.

 // Name the property by adding UID (in this case) in the Global Variable Name and Rename Variable fields

-3. Publish the tag! 🚀
+3. Publish the tag 🚀

-Go ahead and publish your new tag!
-By then, Chameleon will be deployed to your web application and you'll be able to launch in-product experiences and enable your users for success!
+Once you do this, Chameleon will be deployed to your application and you'll be able to launch in-product experiences and set up your users for self-serve success.